Table of Contents

 Essaouria is easy to combine with a short(ish) break to Marrakesh or you can make it an integral part of a longer Moroccan backpacking itinerary.
 The rail network around the country is extensive and cheap so you can take a trip here relatively easily.
 Other Moroccan destinations featured in the series are Pentos: Ourzazate and Yunaki & Pentos: Ait Benhaddou.

-If you want more information about backpacking Morocco, then check out our awesome guide.
+If you want more information about Morocco, then check out our ultimate Morocco Travel Guide.

 That’s All For Today Folks!